 Is Going Solar in California Worth It?

-Installing solar panels has significant up front costs but can return big savings.
-Based on our research, solar panels are worth it in California given the state’s many incentives, year-round sunny conditions, and high electricity rate.
+Installing solar panels has significant upfront costs but can return big savings.
+Based on our research, solar panels are worth it in California, given the state’s many incentives, year-round sunny conditions, and high electricity rates.
 The average monthly electric bill for residential Californians is $284, or 33 cents per kWh.
 That’s 73% higher than the national average rate of 19 cents per kWh.
 With the average payback period in California being around six years, it won’t be long before you start to benefit from utility bill savings.

 We’ve covered the most significant California solar programs in our guide, but there may be other smaller city- or municipality-specific incentives worth exploring.
 You can also read our guide on the best solar companies in California to determine which provider best matches your needs.